 - Aneutronic Fusion Engine for an Alpha Centauri Mission [PDF], slides presented at DARPA 100 Year Starship Conference, M. Paluszek, S, Hurley, G. Pajer, S. Thomas, J. Mueller, S. Cohen, D. Welch, September 2011.

-PSS has licensed three patents from PPPL for applying PFRC to space propulsion, and more are in the works:
+PSS has licensed five patents from PPPL for commercializing the PFRC:

 - “System and method for small, clean, steady-state fusion reactors”, S. Cohen and M. Chu Cheong, US 11,322,265 issued 5/3/2022

 - “System and method for reducing heat loss from FRC bulk plasma,” US 11,164,681 issued